A recent report found one motorcycle is stolen every 12 minutes in the U.S.* Of those bikes, just 42 percent are recovered.

 In addition to having quality motorcycle insurance coverage, follow the strategies below to help prevent your ride from becoming a statistic:

-- At home, when possible park your motorcycle in a locked garage.
-If thieves don’t see it, it won’t be an easy target.
-If you must park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it – that just announces to thieves what’s hidden beneath.
+- Store in a secure facility: At home, park your motorcycle in a locked garage, if possible.
+If thieves don’t see it, it’s not an easy target.
+If you need to park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it—you’re just advertising to thieves what’s hidden beneath.

-- When leaving your bike in a parking lot, pick the safest spot.
+- Pick your spots: When leaving your bike in a parking lot, select the safest spot.
 Park near a security camera or where you can easily see your motorcycle from a window or door.
-At night, park in a well-lit portion of the lot.
+At night, park in a well-lit area of the lot.

-- Always remove your key from the ignition.
-It would take a thief less than 60 seconds to ride off with your bike if you leave the key in it.
+- Take your key with you: Always remove your key from the ignition, no matter how soon you’ll return to your motorcycle.
+It takes a thief less than 60 seconds to ride off with your bike if you leave the key in it.

-- Consider locking your motorcycle to a secure, stationary object.
+- Keep it locked up: Consider locking your motorcycle to a secure, stationary object.

-- Use steering locks.
-They make maneuvering a motorcycle difficult, so thieves are less likely to take it.
+- Use steering locks: These locks make maneuvering a motorcycle difficult, so thieves are less likely to target your bike.

-- Uniquely mark and then photograph your motorcycle.
-If it’s stolen, you will have identifying evidence to aid in its return.
+- Tag and shoot: Uniquely mark your motorcycle, and then photograph your ride.
+If the bike is stolen, you’ll have identifying evidence that might help in getting it back.